AntoninJuquel/meal-planner-esiee/README.md

 ## Description

 Meal Shape is a mobile application that allows you to calculate your daily calorie needs and to have a personalized meal plan according to your goal (lose weight, gain weight, maintain your weight).
+This is a school [project](https://react-native-course-esiee.netlify.app/blog/project) for the ESIEE Paris engineering school.

 ## Technologies